bologer/anycomment.io/readme.txt

 1. You WordPress is 4.7 or higher (this is when WordPress introduced REST API)
 2. Going to `http://yourdomain.com/wp-json/` SHOULD NOT redirected to `http://yourdomain.com` or it give 404 Not Found page

-For the first step - just upgrade WordPress, it is good.
+For the first step - just upgrade WordPress, it is good idea anyways.

-For the second, check for plugins which make optimization of website.
-Most of them remove REST API.
+For the second, check for plugins which make "optimization" of website.
+Most of them disable REST API.

 For example, [Clearfy](https://wordpress.org/plugins/clearfy/) has option "Disable Rest API".
 Having this option "On" will fail to load comments in AnyComment.

 Not yet working?
-Please follow the steps:

-* Open comments page
-* Open "Developer Console" tab (e.g. press F12 in Firefox or in Chrome).
-It can named a bit different, depends from browser to browser.
-* Select "Network" tab, inside find "XHR" click on it (name can also vary).
-If you do not find "XHR" just ignore it
-* Refresh page
-* In the list find request which looks something like the following: `https://yourdomain.com/wp-json/anycomment/v1/comments?post=15&parent=0&per_page=15&order=desc&order_by=id`
-* Click on it, copy its content and take screenshot of it and report in [support forum](https://wordpress.org/support/plugin/anycomment)
+Use one the links mentioned in the description above to contact us, we will be happy to help you!

-= Why Do Social Media Ask For Privacy Policy link? =
+= Why Do Socials Ask For Privacy Policy link? =

 It is now one of the requirements to have Privacy Policy link on your website due to GDRP regulation.